Why is my left arm bigger than right arm?

 How to do:

-- Squeeze at the top of the motion and slowly lower back to the starting position.
+- Try squeezing at the top of the motion and return to the starting position slowly.

-If you don’t have access to a cable machine, you can perform this movement with a resistance band secured to a rack.
+- If you do not have access to a cable machine, you can substitute a resistance band secured to a rack for this exercise.

 Single-Arm Reverse Cable Curl

-The reverse cable curl is an often-overlooked biceps exercise.
-Start with a light weight for this movement, which can be surprisingly confusing.
+The reverse cable curl is a biceps workout that is usually ignored.
+Start with a light weight for this exercise, which can be quite perplexing.

 How to do:

-- Place the D grip on the low pulley cable machine.
+- Place the D grip on the cable machine with the low pulleys.

-- Hold the handle with an overhand grip facing the machine.
-Assume an athletic stance with feet at hip-width apart and knees slightly bent.
+- Face the machine with an overhand grip on the handle.
+Assume an athletic stance with your feet hip-width apart and your knees bent slightly.

 - Keeping your elbows and upper arm still, curl the weight toward your shoulder.

-If you have less developed muscles on one side of your body, try these training techniques.
-They can help you resolve the differences between your two sides faster.
+Try these exercises if you have underdeveloped muscles on one side of your body.
+They can assist you in resolving differences between your two sides more quickly.